Melissa is a certified food scientist with over 20 years in the food industry. New food development and matching are her

 Time Is On Your Side

-1. It is certainly possible to make chili in less than 4 hours.
-There are many week night recipes that cook for less than an hour.
+1. This is a great recipe for football Sunday.
 I prefer to put a pot on the stove and let it simmer all day while the house fills with mouth-watering aroma.
-This is a great recipe for football Sunday.
-The extra time allows for the flavors to marry, and the chili is even better the following day.
+Extra time allows for the flavors to marry, and the chili is even better the following day.

-2. I have specified a beer to go into this chili.
-I realize not everyone may have access to Hopadillo, or care for the flavor of beer.
+2. I have specified IPA beer to go into this chili.
+I realize not everyone may care for the flavor of beer.
 This is one ingredient you can make your own.
 Leave it out and add extra water.
 Substitute your favorite brew.
 Even experiment with wine if you choose.
 It provides another subtle layer of flavor.

 3. I do not drain the fat off the meat after browning.
-This is certainly an option for a lower fat chili.
-I like the flavor it provides.
+This is certainly an option for a lower fat chili, but you will lose flavor.
 You can also skim the fat off the top of the chili as it cooks.

 4. There are thousands of recipes for chili seasoning.
 This is the fun part that you get to customize based on your preference.
 I have provided a basic guideline, but make the recipe your own.
 Sometimes I add other seasonings like chipotle pepper, ancho pepper, brown sugar, and even cinnamon.
 The chili base is a blank canvas, and you should always taste it as it cooks and add any additional seasoning to taste.